GispoCoding/eis_toolkit/README.rst

 Testing
 ====

+This repository is in early development stage.

+Current contents

+- a bunch of different configuration files
+- one preprocessing tool
-This repository contains dummy files and functions for testing purposes.
-If you want to just test the installation of eis_toolkit and use it, follow the **For users** section.
+- dummy files and functions for testing purposes.

+If you wish to just test the installation of eis_toolkit and use it, follow the **For users** section.
 If you want to set up a local development environment for contributing, read also the **For developers** section.

-Instructions for testing of eis_toolkit's functionalities:

 For users
 ----

 1. Navigate to the Releases section and download tar.gz or .zip file
-2. Find out the path where python packages (which QGIS uses) are installed e.g. by opening QGIS and navigating to Python console and executing
+2. Find out the path where python packages (which QGIS uses) are installed e.g. by opening QGIS, navigating to its Python console and executing

 .. code-block:: python